Quantum Closeness Testing: A Streaming Algorithm and Applications: Testing Independence

-\begin{proof} We first illustrate the collective measurements version.
-We can assume that all $d_i \geq 2$, for otherwise removing that term does not affect the problem.
-The existence part is proved by induction.
-If $m<100$, according to Theorem \ref{thm1} and the discussion above, we know that there exists a sufficient large $C>0$ and an algorithm for testing $m$-partite quantum independent using $C\frac{\Pi_{i=1}^2 d_i}{\epsilon^2}$ copies for $\ell_1$ distance parameter $\epsilon>0$ with successful probability at least $\frac{2}{3}$ using collective measurements.
+\begin{proof} Beginning with the joint measurement variant, we can assume that all $d_i \geq 2$, otherwise removing that term does not affect the problem.
+According to Theorem \ref{thm1} and the discussion above, if $m<100$, we know that, in a joint measurement setting, there exists a sufficiently large $C>0$ and an algorithm for testing $m$-partite quantum independence, with at least a $\frac{2}{3}$ probability of success, using $C\frac{\Pi_{i=1}^m d_i}{\epsilon^2}$ copies given an $\ell_1$ distance parameter of $\epsilon>0$.
+Therefore, we prove that, for any $\epsilon>0$, there exists an algorithm for testing $m$-partite quantum independence using $1002C\frac{\Pi_{i=1}^m d_i}{\epsilon^2}$ copies given an $\ell_1$ distance parameter of $\epsilon>0$ with at least a $\frac{2}{3}$ probability of success by induction.
+This statement is true for $m<100$.
+Now, suppose this statement is true for $m\leq k$, and we can derive Algorithm \ref{algo:$m$-partite Independence testing} for $k<m<2k+1$.